All Episodes

 You have to sip your drinks with a straw.

-I would I would accept that for the interim, knowing what we're dealing with.
+I would accept that for the interim, knowing what we're dealing with.

-What do you think, uh, Andy Biggs?
+What do you think, Andy Biggs?

-No, I agree with you, Sean.
+You know, I agree with you, Sean.

-Uh that they're part of the fabric of our society as well.
+They're part of the fabric of our society as well.

-That's that does not bring us back to the norm.
+That does not bring us back to the norm.

 And we have to get back there.

-I think we could look I'm not a doctor.
+I think, look, I'm not a doctor.

-Um this is not my area of expertise, but if everybody had to wear a mask, and by the way, you get your team emblem on the mask.
+This is not my area of expertise, but if everybody had to wear a mask.

-Maybe the maybe the stadiums give out the mask.
+Maybe the stadiums give out the masks.

 Maybe the teams give out the masks and gloves for people.

-But if they test every worker that works there, every player, so the players aren't you know, contracting this them and passing it amongst themselves, and you have to eat, you know, you can take your mask off, take a bite of your hot dog and chew it with your mask on.
+But if they test every worker that works there, every player, so the players aren't, you know, contracting this and passing it amongst themselves, and you have to eat, you know, you can take your mask off, take a bite of your hot dog and chew it with your mask on.

 I'd rather have that than none, right?